Project Nexus

 How did Project Nexus get its name?

 The pilot project is called Project Nexus as a nod to the water-energy nexus paradigm gaining attention among public utilities.
-Utilities are increasingly recognizing the symbiotic relationship between water management and energy management, and are finding ways to design projects and actions that benefit the management of both resources beyond what has been done historically.
+Utilities are increasingly recognizing the symbiotic relationship between water management and energy management and are finding ways to design projects and actions that benefit the stewardship of both resources beyond what has been done historically.

 Project Nexus goes beyond recognizing the linkage that water is used for energy production and energy is used for water treatment and conveyance.
-With Project Nexus, existing water conveyance infrastructure will serve as the foundation for solar canopies to produce renewable energy.
-The water in the conveyance infrastructure has the potential to cool the solar panels, increasing their efficiency.
-The solar panels provide shade and wind protection over the water, reducing evaporation and also leading to a reduction in aquatic growth improving water quality.
+With Project Nexus, existing water conveyance infrastructures will serve as the foundation for solar canopies to produce renewable energy.
+The water in the canals has the potential to cool the solar panels, increasing their efficiency.
+The solar panels provide shade and wind protection over the water, reducing evaporation and also leading to a reduction in aquatic growth, improving water quality.
 Project Nexus has the potential to demonstrate a new, innovative water-energy nexus project that can be replicated elsewhere in the state and nation to increase efficiencies in managing limited natural resources.

 Who are the Project Nexus Partners?